Skip to content

 • Oracle venue quality standards

-• Eligibility threshold levels (market cap and volume minimums)
+• Eligibility threshold levels (market cap, volume, and minimum weight floor)

 • Emergency pause activation